Doctoral students (PhD) / Postdoc in Mathematics / Computational Biology / Computer Science

-A doctoral position in mathematics / computational biology / computer science and related areas is available in Steffen Klamt’s group at the Max Planck Institute for Dynamics of Complex Technical Systems in Magdeburg (Germany).
+A doctoral or postodc position in mathematics / computational biology / computer science and related areas is available in Steffen Klamt’s group at the Max Planck Institute for Dynamics of Complex Technical Systems in Magdeburg (Germany).
 Our group develops and applies methods and algorithms for the mathematical modeling and targeted modification of biological networks.
 One particular focus is the application of computational and model-driven approaches for the rational metabolic engineering of microorganisms to optimize biotechnological processes.

-For a larger research project, which is funded by the European Research Council (ERC) and combines innovative computational and experimental techniques to establish a new design principle for engineering microbial cell factories, we are looking for a talented doctoral student willing to work in an interdisciplinary team.
+For a larger research project, which is funded by the European Research Council (ERC) and combines innovative computational and experimental techniques to establish a new design principle for engineering microbial cell factories, we are looking for a talented doctoral student or postdoc willing to work in an interdisciplinary team.
 The candidate should have an excellent degree or/and experience in one or several of the following fields:

 - Mathematics / Biomathematics